 5 minute protection from these tools

-The problem with this is simple.
-Thieves use power tools and have more than 5 minutes.
-The truth is that thieves open safes in a few minutes, using a circular saw, a grinder with a cutoff wheel, or a variety of other common tools.
+Classs RSC is a 1970 standard designed to meet 1970 treats.
+Today thieves use power tools and can open safes in a few minutes.
+A modern battery powered a circular saw with a carbide blade cuts throuygh RSC gun safes like butter.
 You can still use an RSC to protect your firearms, but it’s important to understand the actual level of security.

 Finding an Answer to the Problem